What is Refinancing?

 Some loans have penalties for breaking or making changes to the original agreement.
 There may also be legal fees associated with making a new loan agreement.
 Lastly, in order to determine the amount of equity you have built up in your home, you will need to have a home appraisal, which also costs money.

 To determine if the benefits outweigh the costs, allow our experts to crunch some numbers for you.
-Connect with one of our mortgage experts today to see how much money you stand to save by refinancing!
+Connect with a mortgage consultant to see how much money you can save by refinancing!